knative/docs/install/getting-started-knative-app.md

    Hello World: Go Sample v1!
    ```

-   If you exported the host URL And IP address as variables in the previous
+   If you exported the host URL and IP address as variables in the previous
    steps, you can use those variables to simplify your cURL request:

    ```shell